moyaog/PrototypeLinuxJobWorkerService/README.md

 ### Make HardCodes.java
 After cloning the repository, it is necessary to finish the HardCodes class.
 The HardCodes class contains hardcoded values for implementation ease.
 You will need to provide
--HOST: the IP address of the Server
+- HOST: the IP address of the Server
 -PORT: the Server port number
 -SERVER_KEY_LOC: the name of the Server's keystore
 -CLIENT_KEY_LOC: the name of the Client's keystore